Why Size & Quality Matter

 Smoking dust is mainly used for cold smoking as it smoulders nice and slowly and doesn't create much heat.
 Smoking Dust can be used for BBQ'ing and hot smoking but you are better using either chunks or chips.

 Try experimenting by mixing 2 dusts together like Oak & Apple for a mixture of flavours.

 Definitely worth having a bag in just to experiment with.

 Avenir Light is a clean and stylish font favored by designers.
 It's easy on the eyes and a great go to font for titles, paragraphs & more.

 We have taken great care to supply you with the best Smoking Wood on the market, so it should arrive to you in perfect condition, however like all quality products the correct storage is also important.

 As Smoking wood is a natural wood product there is still a certain amount of moisture in the wood so the correct storage is very important.
-For Chunks & Chips & Dust you need to store the bags in a dry ventilated place like a shed or garage with good airflow, and ideally keep the bags opened to allow air to circulate, this will allow any condensation or moisture to evaporate.
+You need to store the bags in a dry ventilated place like a shed or garage with good airflow, and ideally keep the bags opened to allow air to circulate, this will allow any condensation or moisture to evaporate.
 Do not keep the bags unopened in a warm place or they will go mouldy.
 The exception to this is Whisky Oak where it is better to keep all the fantastic whisky flavour contained.